N-Angleton/The-Gram/README.md

 ## Description

 The Gram is a fullstack clone of the image sharing site [Instagram](https://www.instagram.com/).
-Using a Rails backend and a PostgreSql database, it replicates the CRUD functionality behind creating accounts, following other users, sharing images, writing comments, and liking posts.
+Using a Rails backend and a PostgreSql database, it replicates the CRUD functionality behind following users, sharing images, writing comments, and liking posts.
 Additionally, using a React/Redux frontend, it emulates the minimalist layout and color palette of the original site.

 ## Live Link